-Table 30-3 Mining Functions
+Table 36-3 Mining Functions

 Value Description ASSOCIATION Association is a descriptive mining function.
 An association model identifies relationships and the probability of their occurrence within a data set.
 Association models use the Apriori algorithm.
 ATTRIBUTE_IMPORTANCE Attribute importance is a predictive mining function, also known as feature selection.
 An attribute importance model identifies the relative importance of an attribute in predicting a given outcome.
-Attribute importance models use Minimum Description Length.
+Attribute importance models can use Minimum Description Length, or CUR Matrix Decomposition.
+Minimum Description Length is the default.
 CLASSIFICATION Classification is a predictive mining function.
 A classification model uses historical data to predict a categorical target.
 Classification models can use: Naive Bayes, Decision Tree, Logistic Regression, or Support Vector Machine.
 The default is Naive Bayes.
 The classification function can also be used for anomaly detection .
 In this case, the SVM algorithm with a null target is used (One-Class SVM).
 CLUSTERING Clustering is a descriptive mining function.
 A clustering model identifies natural groupings within a data set.
 Clustering models can use k -Means, O-Cluster, or Expectation Maximization.
 The default is k -Means.
 FEATURE_EXTRACTION Feature Extraction is a descriptive mining function.
 A feature extraction model creates an optimized data set on which to base a model.
 Feature extraction models can use Explicit Semantic Analysis, Non-Negative Matrix Factorization, Singular Value Decomposition, or Principal Component Analysis.
-Non-Negative Matrix Factorization is the default.
+Non- Negative Matrix Factorization is the default.
 REGRESSION Regression is a predictive mining function.
 A regression model uses historical data to predict a numerical target.
 Regression models can use Support Vector Machine or Linear Regression.
 The default is Support Vector Machine.
+TIME_SERIES Time series is a predictive mining function.
+A time series model forecasts the future values of a time-ordered series of historical numeric data over a user-specified time window.
+Time series models use the Exponential Smoothing algorithm.